seananderson/metafolio/inst/ms/ms.md

 requires money, time, and resources and habitat size itself is a strong predictor of the occupancy of salmon [@isaak2007].
-Investment in a population therefore represents investing in salmon habitat conservation or restoration and the risk and return from investment strategies become a emergent properties of our metapopulation model.
+Investment in a population therefore represents investing in salmon habitat conservation or restoration and the risk and return from investment strategies become emergent properties of our metapopulation model.
 <!--Whereas investment could represent management actions that control productivity, -->
 <!--such an arrangement is unlikely if -->